Actipro/Avalonia-Controls/Documentation/topics/samples.md

 ---
 # Samples

-The **Sample Browser** is the main sample project for evaluating Actipro Avalonia UI controls, and the [full source is available on GitHub](open-source.md).
+The **Sample Browser** is the main sample project for evaluating Actipro Avalonia controls, and the [full source is available on GitHub](open-source.md).
 It is designed to provide information, comprehensive demos, and detailed samples for all the Actipro @@PlatformName products.

 We pride ourselves in providing more full-source samples than our competition, allowing you to learn about our products more easily and avoid having to rewrite common logic and design patterns.